francis-collab/alu-shell/init_files_variables_and_expansions/README.md

-# Task 10: Display BREATH to the power LOVE
+# Task 11: Convert binary to decimal

 ## Description
-This script raises the value of the environment variable BREATH to the power of LOVE.
+This script converts the binary number stored in the environment variable BINARY to decimal.